ericmao2008/EleanorsNotes/80 Stories/81 Primordial/CIvil Mage Snippet.md

 A lazy $asshole$, at that.

 Irella supposed that technically, he was correct.
 Neither she nor her _biladiyn_ were officially part of the army.
 It had never mattered before; when she campaigned with Eramepi, nobody would have dared turn her away.
-But she didn't know where else to turn--medicine was not the purview of the gods. %% See: [[Healer Mage]] %%
+But she didn't know where else to turn--medicine was not the purview of the gods. %% See: [[2022.04.27 The Apothecary's Daughter (MF)]] %%

 %% Note:
 The idea here character-arc wise is that she's used to everyone working on the same team, and hasn't run up against bureaucratic nonsense anymore.
 This is the niave --> savvy thing. %%